overlay-expert/help-desk/builder.md

 URL widgets use inline frame elements (or `<iframe>`) and Streamlabs has decided not to allow Alert Boxes to run in `<iframe>`s.

-Better integration with Stream Labs is coming soon.